wyatt8740/windows-console-free/README.md

 I would have killed for something like this in 2013, before I really knew anything worth writing home about regarding C programming or the Windows API.
 Unix really spoils me, sometimes.

+Only tested so far in Windows XP SP3 (air gapped, before you ask).
+I made this while trying to revitalize an old Dell Latitude D610 and make it a little more comfortable.
+I think it should work on later versions of Windows as well; it may also work in Win2K and Windows 98, for all I know.